-Whilst the race is NOT classified by the Committee as a Category 3 Offshore Race as defined by the ISAF Offshore Special Regulation, governing offshore racing for Monohulls and Multihulls, the Committee recommend to all skippers that they familiarise themselves with the regulations as they provide excellent guidance of best practice at sea.
-A copy may be obtained from ISAF (UK) Ltd, Ariadne House, Town Quay, Southampton, SO14 2AQ.
-Tel: 02380 635111 or viewed at http://www.sailing.org/documents/offshorespecialregs/index.php.
-The Committee recommend that skippers, prior to race day, avail themselves of the services of an RNLI sea safety officer who will visit their yacht and give advice on safety and appropriate equipment.
+Whilst the race is NOT classified by the Committee as a Category 3 Offshore Race as defined by the ISAF Offshore Special Regulation, governing offshore racing for Monohulls and Multihulls, the Race Committee recommend to all skippers that they familiarise themselves with the regulations as they provide excellent guidance of best practice at sea.
+A copy may be viewed at https://d7qh6ksdplczd.cloudfront.net/sailing/wpcontent/uploads/2024/11/11135130/WS Offshore Special Regulations 2024-

+2025 v1.14withcover.pdf The Committee recommend that skippers, prior to race day, avail themselves of the services of an RNLI sea safety officer who will visit their yacht and give advice on safety and appropriate equipment.